 Why Sound Monitoring Is the Most Important

-A newborn will typically cry to alert you to their need to nurse or diaper change every 2-3 hours, providing you with a brief window to sleep in between.
-As baby gets older the time period will increase, and by 6 months you might enjoy 4-6 hour periods of sleep between cries.
+A newborn will typically cry to alert you to their need to nurse or needs a diaper change every 2-3 hours, providing you with a brief window to sleep in between.
+As your baby gets older, the time period will increase, and by six months, you might enjoy 4-6 hour periods of sleep between cries.

 How Video Monitors Can Get You More Sleep

-For the full scoop on video monitors, take a look at The Best Video Monitor Review and its companion article How to Choose the Best Video Monitor.
+For the full scoop on video monitors, take a look at The Best Video Baby Monitor and its companion article How to Choose a Video Monitor for Your Baby.